yonaskolb/Genesis/README.md

 	- `string` a simple string
 	- `boolean` a boolean
 	- `choice` a string from a list of choices.
 Requires `choices` to be defined
 	- `array` an array of other options.
-Requires `options` to be defined.
+If child `options` are defined, if will be an array of options, otherwise it will split a string by command, removing any whitespace between
+- **options**: An array of child options.
+Used if the `array` type contains objects

 #### Files